lior16333/TestGitHub/README.md

 # TestGitHub
-TestGithub is a repository for showin the bare mninimums of gihub and how to maneuver, function, etc.
+TestGithub is a repository for showin the bare mninimums of gihub and how to maneuver, function, etc SECOND Change.